 - 2. INITIAL ADVANCE STUMPAGE PAYMENT: The initial advance payment will be made by the Purchaser prior to the start of timber cutting operations. - 3.
 PAYMENT SCHEDULE: Payments in full for individual invoices will be made by the Purchaser as called for by the Administrator; in no event will payments be made by the Purchaser more than 14 days from the date of billing. - 4.
 FOREST IMPROVEMENT PAYMENTS: The Purchaser is required to pay a fee for Forest Improvement on all sawlogs cut, both live and dead.
 The Forest Improvement fee for this sale is shown in Table 1.
-The Purchaser agrees to make these payments in 6 installments.
-The first 5 payments will be calculated using this formula: [Forest Improvement fee per ton times total estimated tons divided by 6].
-The final payment will be made in conjunction with the final sale billing.
-The amount of the final billing will be adjusted to reflect payment due based on the actual sale weight.
-The Purchaser will be billed quarterly for the 5 payments on or about the first day of January, April, July and October.
-Payments will start on the first quarterly billing date after contract signature or as otherwise determined by the Administrator.
-If the sale is completed before all the Forest Improvement payments have been made, the Purchaser will be billed for the balance owed.
+The Purchaser agrees to make these payments concurrently with stumpage payments.